adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-The \__global__ declaration specifier informs Nvidia's compiler that the function is a kernel and  therefore executes in parallel with the number of threads specifed where its called.
+The `__global__` declaration specifier informs Nvidia's compiler that the function is a kernel and  therefore executes in parallel with the number of threads specifed where its called.

 Threads are set up in a grid of thread blocks.
 The number of threads in each block and the number of blocks are specifed at kernel launch.
-The total number threads is the product of the two and must be at least as many as the number of elements in the arrays.
+The total number threads is the product of the two.
+Since we want to process each array index on its own thread the number of threads must be at least as many as the number of elements in each array.

-Each thread has its own id and is retreived with
+Each thread has its own id and is retreived from the thread blocks like so.

 ```cpp
 int i = blockDim.x * blockIdx.x + threadIdx.x;
 ```

-For convienence, blocks can be one, two, or three-dimensional to allow for simple element lookup in multi-dimensional data structures.
+For convienence, blocks can be one, two, or three-dimensional to allow for simple element lookup in multi-dimensional data structures.  `blockDim`, `blockIdx`, and `threadIdx` are built-in variables that allow for finding the thread id based on how the blocks of threads are set up.

 Since the number of threads can be greater than the number of elements to process, we need to check to make sure that the given thread id is within the bounds of the array.